awsdocs/aws-transfer-user-guide/doc_source/confused-deputy.md

 **Note**
 In the following examples, replace each *user input placeholder* with your own information\.

+**Note**
+In our examples, we use both `ArnLike` and `ArnEquals`\.
+They are functionally identical, and therefore you may use either when you construct your policies\.
+Transfer Family documentation uses `ArnLike` when the condition contains a wildcard character, and `ArnEquals` to indicate an exact match condition\.

 ## AWS Transfer Family User role cross\-service confused deputy prevention<a name="user-role-cross-service"></a>

 The following example policy allows any user of any server in the account to assume the role\.